This article explores the benefits of virtual and augmented reality in business contexts and their marketing applications.

 For example, in 2022, when Snapchat users were engaging with AR over 6 billion times daily and 93% were interested in using AR for shopping, the app launched shopping lenses from Ulta Beauty and MAC Cosmetics.

-Clothing and footwear retailers are also adopting AR technology for both online and in-store experiences.
+Clothing and foowear retailers are also adopting AR technology for both online and in-store experiences.
 For example, a fashion brand’s app with an AR feature may allow users to ‘try on’ a new collection virtually and share snaps of their looks via social media, further promoting the brand.

 There are also apps that use AR combined with artificial intelligence (AI) and machine learning (ML) to measure a person’s foot or body with millimeter accuracy and provide personalized size recommendations.